 Our fabric is sorted into grades according to its durability and rub factor:

 • General contract upholstery – 30,000 to 50,000 double rubs

 • Heavy-duty upholstery – 55,000 to 75,000 double rubs

 • Extreme wear upholstery – 80,000 to 100,000 double rubs

 Our Chanel fabric is an excellent choice for high traffic areas without compromising on luxury.
 This high performance, flame retardant chenille fabric comes in five colour ways.
 Chanel fabric is graded as general contract upholstery with a rub factor of 30,000 to 50,000 double rubs.

-Our most popular hospitality fabric, Pimlico is a soft-to-the-touch, yet hardwearing ribbed velvet.
-For a low maintenance fabric, it’s a great choice, designed with the hospitality sector in mind, but also perfect for healthcare settings.
+Our most popular hospitality fabric, Pimlico, is a soft-to-the-touch yet hardwearing ribbed velvet.
+For a low maintenance fabric, designed with the hospitality sector in mind but also perfect for healthcare settings.
 Pimlico is graded as heavy duty upholstery with a rub factor of 55,000 to 75,000 double rubs.